-This document describes the 6613_PSU_1+1S_URT_v1_00 firmware, which is used with the Teridian 78M6613 power and energy measurement IC.
+This document describes the 6613_OMU_2+2S_URT_v100 firmware, which is used with the Teridian 78M6613 power and energy measurement IC.
 This firmware provides simple methods for calibration and access to measurement data such as Instantaneous Power, Voltage, Current, Power Factor, and Line Frequency.
-It is specifically optimized for measurement in single phase AC Power Supplies and appliances with the following key features:
+It is specifically developed for measurement of up to two single phase loads with the following key features:

-- Optimized for using current shunt resistors with analog input A0 configured as single-ended Voltage input and input A1 configured as single-ended Current input.
-Inputs A2 and A3 unused. - Phase error calibration routine included for maintaining accuracy over non-ideal power factors (optional). - Accumulation or averaging intervals based on fixed number of AC-cycles for compliance with latest PMBus1.2 recommendations. - Low-latency SAG status pin for sub-cycle AC fault detection. - Dual mode host interface (Auto-Reporting or Command Line Interface).
+- Optimized for using current shunt resistors with analog inputs A0, A2 are configured as Voltage input and input A1,A3 are configured as Current inputs. - Phase error calibration routine included for use of current transformers and/or maintaining accuracy over non-ideal power factors. - Low-latency SAG status pin for sub-cycle AC fault detection. - UART (RS232) host interface (Command Line Interface).